Hospital, diagnostic centre, 2 Ranchi plots of J'khand IAS officer attached in PMLA case | Law-Order

 The frozen properties include the Pulse super speciality hospital, a diagnostic and imagining centre in the same name and two land parcels located in Ranchi, it said.

 She was later suspended by the state government.
-The officer is currently lodged in jail under judicial custody.
+The officer is currently lodged in jail under judicial custody and a charge sheet was filed against her by the agency in July followed by two supplementary prosecution complaints (charge sheet).

-''The evidences about the corrupt practice have already been shared with the government of Jharkhand under section 66 (2) of PMLA for considering taking action under Prevention of Corruption Act against Pooja Singhal and others,'' the agency said.
+''The evidences about the corrupt practice have already been shared with the government of Jharkhand under section 66 (2) of PMLA for considering action under Prevention of Corruption Act against Pooja Singhal and others,'' the agency said.
+The money laundering case against Singhal and others stems from an FIR of the Jharkhand Police and the Vigilance Bureau.

+''Investigation found that proceeds of the crime generated from the MNREGA scam in the form of commission was deposited in different bank accounts belonging to Pooja Singhal and her relatives. ''These proceeds were mixed and layered with other unaccounted money generated by Pooja Singhal, by misusing her official position,'' the ED alleged.

+''Pooja Singhal amassed huge wealth disproportionate to her known source of income and source of funds invested in these immovable properties were primarily from the unaccounted cash profits generated from these proceeds of crime,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)